mattokumus/assignment2/README.md

 ## 🙏 Acknowledgments

-- European Court of Human Rights for publicly available data
+- **University of Oslo** - JUS5080 Course for providing the curated ECHR dataset
-- Statsmodels, scikit-learn, and pandas communities
+- **European Court of Human Rights** - For publicly available case data (HUDOC Database)
-- [Add any other acknowledgments]
+- **Open Source Communities** - Statsmodels, scikit-learn, pandas, and Plotly for excellent tools

 ---